TechPizzaDev/MinecraftServerSharp/README.md

 # Features
 The server will be a shell for plugins.
-This many systems like chunks, blocks, entities, items, and many more.
+This includes systems like chunks, blocks, entities, items, and many more.
 Vanilla will then be implemented as a plugin.

 Roadmap to be announced